MatheusAvellar/BinaryCalculator/README.md

 # Binary Calculator
 A Binary Calculator (sum/sub/mult/div) coded in Python

-(Made for Python 2.7 or higher | Cannot assure it will work on previous versions)
+(Made for Python 2.7 | Cannot assure it will work on 3.3 or pre 2.7 versions)

 Summing up?
 It prompts you 3 times, and asks for the first number, the operation you wish the result from (only + works so far), and the second number.
 After that, it returns you the operation, and also it's decimal and hexadecimal equivalents.